buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 ### Insert YubiKey into USB port of your computer

-You can check with Device Manager (`devmgmt.msc`) that system recognized your key.
+You can check with Device Manager (`devmgmt.msc`) that the system recognized your key.
 It will be listed under *Smart Cards* as *YubiKey Smart Card Minidriver*.

 ### Change default PIN and PUK